 - ADVERTISEMENT -

 Did you know that as many as 52% of Americans in 2017 said they believe in ghosts, and a further 18% believed they had had contact with a ghost?
-This goes beyond being spooked out when your dog keeps barking at an apparently empty area in the house – there are people who genuinely believe they have spoken with or otherwise encountered a supernatural being!
+This goes beyond being spooked out when your dog keeps barking at an apparently empty area in the house – these are people who genuinely believe they have spoken with or otherwise encountered a supernatural being.

-To the scientific mind, this is incredulous, and there must be reasons out there for ‘ghost’ feelings – you know, the tingling on the back of your neck, or sudden feeling of uneasiness, that you’re ‘not alone’.
+To the scientific mind this is incredulous.
+Surely there must be reasons out there for ‘ghost’ feelings – the tingling on the back of your neck, or sudden feeling of uneasiness, that you’re ‘not alone’.
 Let’s look at some possible explanations for paranormal feelings.

 1 – Electromagnetic fields